fmg-jluchman/fm_scheme/README.md

 ## Note

-This package’s icon is the ‘classic’ Fors Marsh (Group) logo used here as a nostalgic throwback that uses a key component of Fors Marsh’s thematic history.
-It was intentionally enlarged to pixelate it–which is suggestive of its venerablity.
+This packageâ€™s icon is the â€˜classicâ€™ Fors Marsh (Group) logo used here as a nostalgic throwback that uses a key component of Fors Marshâ€™s thematic history.
+It was intentionally enlarged to pixelate itâ€“which is suggestive of its venerablity.